walles/loadviz/README.md

 ## TODO

-- Make the macOS About dialog show the latest `macos-` version number rather than a date
 - Make an icon
 - Make sure the icon is visible in the Finder
 - Make sure the icon is visible in the About dialog